joekearney/guava-testlib-example/README.md

 # Next steps

 Our Calculators don't do much, we need to add implementations of other operations, such as multiply.
 We could add a new `MULTIPLY` feature so that only those calculators that support are tested.
+Tester classes can be annnotated as well as methods, so we might annotate the `AddTester` with `@Require(CalculatorFeature.ADDITION)`.